ClusterHQ/flocker/README.rst

 Flocker is also tested using `continuous integration`_.

 .. _ClusterHQ: https://clusterhq.com/
+.. _read more about the features of Flocker and its architecture in the docs: https://github.com/hybridlogic/flocker/blob/update-readme-add-intro-doc-141/docs/flocker-intro.rst
 .. _unittest: https://docs.python.org/2/library/unittest.html
 .. _Twisted Trial: https://twistedmatrix.com/trac/wiki/TwistedTrial
 .. _tox: https://tox.readthedocs.org/